adamcharnock/lightbus/docs/reference/typing.md

 * Ensure the received `password` parameter is a string
 * Ensure the returned value is a boolean

-This behaviour can be configure via the [validate configuration option].
+This behaviour can be configured via the [`validate` configuration option](configuration.md#api-config).

-## Type hinting syntax for events
+## Typing syntax for events

-Type hinting for events is slightly different to that for RPCs.
+Typing information for events is different to that for RPCs.
 Firstly, events do not provide return values.
-Secondly, event parameters are specified slightly differently.
+Secondly, event parameters are specified differently:

 ```python3
 # auth_service/bus.py